CodeVachon/astro/src/content/blog/2014-12-03-what-is-devops.md

 ---
 title: What is DevOps
 featured: false
 description: Several Months ago, I attended a conference in Toronto called DevOpsDays.
-The purpose is like any other technical conference, ameans to get like minded individuals together and to share new ideas.
-In thiscase, DevOps.I have long counted myself as the DevOps Engineer of the company I work for, andhave had a lot of issue getting the company to believe that DevOps is a realthing.
-It doesn't help when goggling "DevOps" gives you a large and varyingdescription of the r
+The purpose is like any other technical conference, a means to get like minded individuals together and to share new ideas.
+In this case, DevOps.
 image: ./../../assets/blog/devops-2.jpg
 date_orig: 2014-12-03T16:00:00.000-05:00
 date: 2014-12-03